Robert Nozick’s Political Philosophy

 4.4 The Rectification of Historical Injustices

 Nozick recognizes that even in relatively free societies the historical processes that have yielded existing holdings have been shot through with injustices.
 The history of almost all existing holdings includes lots of appropriation by way of murder, plunder, enslavement, fraudulent dealings, and other illicit coercive transfers (usually on behalf of the rich and powerful).
+Still, it is far from clear what are the implications of past injustices are for currently existing people.
 We do not need a delicately worked out theory of rectification in order to say that, if A has grabbed B’s goat yesterday, he can be required to return it to B today.
-But we do need a highly elaborate theory to inform us about what rectification payments (if any) should now be required of whom on behalf of who else because of injustices performed 20 or 50 or 200 years ago.
+But we do need a highly elaborate theory to inform us about what rectification payments (if any) should now be required of whom on behalf of who else because of injustices performed 20 or 50 or 200 or 2000 years ago.
 Presumably any acceptable doctrine will require that only current victims of past injustices have just claims to rectification payments and that they only have just claims against current beneficiaries of those past injustices.
-Perhaps, then, bygones should be treated as bygones when we lack the information that a well-developed doctrine of rectification would require us to have to justly rectify long past injustices.[29]
+If this is true, we will now often lack the information we need to vindicate a mandated transfer of holdings.
+Perhaps, then, bygones should be treated as bygones when we lack the information that a well-developed doctrine of rectification would require us to have to justly rectifying long past injustices.
+Nozick speculated that injustices might have something like a half-life.[33]
+Perhaps what he had in mind is that the information we need to require transfers from one party to another in the name of just rectification has something like a half-life.

-Nozick closes chapter 7 with two thoughts concerning rectification.
+Nozick closes chapter 7 with three thoughts concerning rectification.
 The first is that proper rectification may have to take the form of rough and ready payments to classes of people whose members are likely to be worse off than they otherwise would be because of historical injustices—payments that would be funded by taxes upon classes of people whose members are likely to be better off than they otherwise would be because of those historical injustices.
 The second is that some end-state principle might come into play as a guide for these required payments—albeit “it may well be implausible” (231) to select the difference principle as this guide.
+The third is that enforcement of such end-state principle may in the short run make necessary “a state more extensive than the minimal state” (230).

 5. Utopia